Social Justice Giving

 Social Justice Giving Options

-Our commitment to generosity in social justice giving is as strong as ever.
-Starting in the fall of 2017, we’ll be dedicating one entire Sunday morning collection each month to those groups and agencies we hold so dear to our hearts.
-Many of you are used to making your generous social justice pledges this time of year, and don’t worry – while each organization will be lifted up for special attention during one single month of the coming congregational year, you can make your generous gifts at any time during the congregational year, including right now.
-Below you’ll see our full schedule of 2017-18 Designated Gift Organizations.
+River Road UU Congregation is committed to generous social justice giving.
+We “extend the offering” or dedicate one entire Sunday morning’s offering each month to those groups and agencies we hold so dear to our hearts.
+While each organization will be lifted up for special attention during one single month of the coming congregational year, you can also make your generous gifts at any time during the congregational year, including right now.
+Below is the 2023-24 schedule for our Designated Gift Organizations.
+Watch this space as we continue to identify our monthly gift organizations.
 Feel free to donate, learn, and connect!

 Partner Church Program

 Partner Church supports RRUUC’s two partner churches in Fiatfalva, Transylvania, and Mawblang, N.E.
 India.
 Resources from abroad, including from RRUUC, have been essential in keeping the Unitarian movement alive in Transylvania, where it originated.
 Click here to give to Partner Church Program.

 The Shepherd’s Table is a soup kitchen operated since 1983 as a cooperative interdenominational effort by 30 churches, synagogues, congregations, and other religious institutions.
 In addition to providing breakfast, lunch, and dinner to hungry persons and families in need, Shepherd’s Table, in cooperation with Interfaith Works, provides social services, training, counseling, medical, ophthalmological, and dental care to its clients.
 The facility that houses Shepherd’s Table also has several shelters and free studio apartments for homeless persons.
 For the last 33 years on the second Tuesday of each month a team of 12 to 15 people from RRUUC has served dinner at Shepherd’s Table to between 125 and 200 hungry people.
 Click to give to Shepherd’s Table